jacstn/golang-url-shortner/README.md

 ### This is simple application to demonstrate several concepts in GoLang including:

-- using mysql database
+- Using mysql database
-- using sessions
+- Using sessions
-- using templates and passing data to templates
+- Using templates and passing data to templates
-- using roter and middleware
+- Using roter and middleware
-- using forms and server validators
+- Using forms and server validators
-- using CSRF forms security mechanism
+- Using CSRF forms security mechanism
-- using static resources
+- Using static resources

 ### Requirements
 Mysql database (https://www.mysql.com/downloads)
 Go development environment https://go.dev/

-## Installation
+### Installation
   - Clone repository
   - Run `go get -d ./...` to download all dependencies
   - Start application by executing `go run cmd/web/main.go cmd/web/middleware.go cmd/web/routes.go`

+### TODO
+ - Cover application with more tests